Infographic: How to Get Started With Application-layer Encryption

 - Choose a blend to give your customers options.

-- They can hold their own keys in GCP, AWS, or Azure.
+- They can hold their own keys in GCP, AWS, Azure, or Thales.

 Data Usability Features